Eyes, Ears, Nose & Throat

 March 8, 2014

 Anne Boleyn, the second wife of Henry VIII, had the misfortune of losing her head.
 Fortunately, the rest of us still have ours.
 That's fortunate because doctors are increasingly using the eye to diagnose generalized diseases.
 In fact, early detection of problems through the eye can prevent heart attack, stroke and save legs from amputation.
-Today, dramatic photos, just posted on my web site, may save millions of lives.
+Today, dramatic photos, just posted on my website, may save millions of lives.
 The human body has 60,000 miles of arteries and veins, the same length as walking twice around the world.
 But there's only one place where we can see blood vessels, in the retina, at the back of the eye, just a square centimeter in size.
-Dr. David Ingvoldstad, a U.S. ophthalmologist and authority...Read More
+Dr. David Ingvoldstad, a U.S. ophthalmologist and authority on...Read More